tjoyner/ofvioletsandlicorice/chapter12.md

 Daniel said, "In half an hour we'll be there.
 I hope everything goes smoothly."

 Floriano reached for his hand.
-She said "Everything will go fine Daniel... [we are many](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#siamointanti)."
+She said, "Everything will go fine Daniel... [we are many](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#siamointanti)."

 "We are a surprise..." added Eta Beta.